Papaveraceae: Description

+Papaveraceae are known for diverse and colorful flowers with distinctive sepals.
 The plants may be annual, biennial, or perennial.
 Usually herbaceous, a few species form shrubs or evergreen trees.
-They are laticiferous, producing latex, which may be milky or watery, coloured or plain.
-All parts contain a well-developed duct system (these ducts are called "laticifers"), producing a milky latex, a watery white, yellow or red juice.
+All parts contain a well-developed system of latex ducts called "laticifers", that produce milky latex, a watery white, yellow or red juice.

-The simple leaves are alternate or sometimes whorled.
-They have petioles and are not enclosed by a sheath.
-The leaves are usually lobed or pinnatifid (i.e. consisting of several not entirely separate leaflets), or much divided.
-There are no stipules.
+The leaves are alternate or sometimes whorled and have petioles and no stipules.
+They are usually lobed or pinnatifid (i.e. consisting of several not entirely separate leaflets), or much divided.

-The plants are hermaphroditic and are pollinated mostly by insects (entomophilous); flower nectaries are lacking.
+The plants are hermaphroditic and pollinated mostly by insects (entomophilous), but nectaries are lacking.
 A few are wind pollinated (anemophilous).
 There is a distinct calyx and corolla, except in Macleaya where the corolla is lacking.
 The flowers are medium-sized or large.
 The terminal flowers are solitary in many species.
 In others the terminal inflorescence is cymose or racemose.
 The flowers are odourless and regular.

 There are many stamens, mostly 16 to 60, arranged in two separate whorls, the outer one with stamens alternating with petals, the inner one opposite, or numerous in the subfamily Papaveroideae.
 The gynoecium consists of a compound pistil with 2 to 100 carpels.
 The ovary is superior and unilocular.
 The ovary is either stemless (sessile) or on a short stem (stipitate).
+The sepals of the plant typically number half of the petals for example two sepals accompany 4 petals or 3 sepals accompany 6 petals.
+The pistils and stamens are hidden inside the petals.

 The non-fleshy fruit is usually a capsule, breaking open at maturity to release the seeds through pores (poricidal), through the partitions between the cells (septicidal), or by means of valves (valvular).
 The numerous seeds are small.
 Their nutritive tissue (endosperm) is oily and farinose.
 The fruit of Platystemon is a schizocarp.